JoyfulDecay/learn-p5js/README.md

 > Parameters are used to provide data that functions can use to perform their task.
 Parameters appear between the parentheses ()s in a set order as defined by the function.
 For all P5JS built in functions the list of expected parameters can be found in the docs.

 In what ways does changing the values of the `circle` function's parameters affect the circle drawn on screen?

+## Dealing with Errors

+If there is just a single error in the code you write the system will be unable to proceed.

+P5JS will try and find the error and give you its best guess in the console window at the bottom.
+Sometimes the error messages can be hard to understand but they'll always include a line number, which can be a good starting point for finding the problem.

+Some common errors:
+- Misspelling function names.
+- Wrong number of parameters to a function.
+- Missing a comma between parameters.
+- Failing to open or close the parentheses for a function.

+With experience you'll learn to understand the meaning of the console error and know how to fix the code.
+Chances are you'll continue to make errors as long as you write code so you'll get plenty of practice at fixing them.